data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

-kind of to this space and actually the the working in Jupyter has been quite um quite great for a lot of our of our developers really because the so I'm currently got the q kernel running here with embed py which means that I can kind of swap in these different code
+kind of to this space and actually the the working in Jupyter has been quite um quite great for a lot of our of our developers really because the.

+So I'm
+currently got the q kernel running here with embed py which means that I can kind of swap in these different code